Patreon/patreon-wordpress/readme.txt

 = Does it work with any theme? =

-Patreon WordPress works with any theme.
+Patreon WP works with any theme.

 = Does it work with this particular plugin? =

-Patreon WordPress should not affect functioning of any of your other plugins.
-Patreon WordPress sticks to WP coding standards and would play nice with any other plugin that does the same.
+Patreon WP should not affect functioning of any of your other plugins.
+Patreon WP sticks to WP coding standards and would play nice with any other plugin that does the same.

 = Does it work with this particular membership plugin? =

-Yes, you can use Patreon WordPress side by side with any other membership plugin.
+Yes, you can use Patreon WP side by side with any other membership plugin.

 = Does it work with WooCommerce? =

-You can easily install and use Patreon WordPress alongside WooCommerce at the same time.
+You can easily install and use Patreon WP alongside WooCommerce at the same time.

 = Do my patrons get charged again if they unlock a post on my site? =